 Chinese device the 5G Oppo Reno is another option if you're looking for a 5G smartphone, available from EE.
 You'll also find the 5G Xiaomi Mi Mix 3 from Vodafone, and the dual-screen foldable LG V50 THINQ 5G on EE.

-5G networks: which networks will offer 5G?
+5G networks: which networks offer 5G?

 Frequently Asked Questions about 5G